svadhera11/ResidualPropagation/README.md

 ## Project Overview

 This project investigates how Graph Neural Networks (GNNs) learn from data by analyzing their training dynamics.
-We propose Residual Propagation (RP), a novel algorithm inspired by the training dynamics of GNNs, which achieves competitive performance while being simpler and more interpretable than complex GNN architectures.
+We study Residual Propagation (RP), a novel algorithm inspired by the training dynamics of GNNs, which achieves competitive performance while being simpler and more interpretable than complex GNN architectures.

 Our implementation includes: